Skip to content

 Highlights & Insights

-• MoE routing for feature scale selection is an elegant design: while conventional methods apply FPN or attention for multi-scale fusion, the router here pre-filters the most relevant feature scales before attention, avoiding noise from irrelevant scales.
+• MoE Routing for Feature Layer Selection: An elegant design.
+While traditional methods use FPN or global attention for multi-scale fusion, this router filters the most relevant layers first, avoiding noise from irrelevant scales.

 Limitations & Future Work

-• vs. Grounding DINO: PF-RPN is built on the GDINO framework but removes the text encoder and text prompt dependency, replacing language-guided query selection with SIA+CSP+CG-QS.
-It consistently outperforms GDINO in the prompt-free setting while being faster (the text encoder's computational overhead is eliminated).
+• vs Grounding DINO: PF-RPN is based on the GDINO framework but removes the text encoder and prompt dependency, replacing language-guided selection with SIA+CSP+CG-QS.
+It significantly outperforms GDINO in prompt-free settings while being faster.

-• vs. YOLOE: Although YOLOE supports prompt-free detection, its zero-shot generalization is constrained by static text proxies.
-PF-RPN achieves stronger generalization through dynamic visual embedding updates.
+• vs YOLOE: While YOLOE supports prompt-free detection, its zero-shot generalization is limited by static text proxies.
+PF-RPN achieves stronger generalization via dynamic visual embedding updates.

 Rating

-• Experimental Thoroughness: ⭐⭐⭐⭐⭐ Comprehensive evaluation across 19 cross-domain datasets with full ablations, multiple backbones, integration experiments, and efficiency comparisons.
+• Experimental Thoroughness: ⭐⭐⭐⭐⭐ 19 cross-domain datasets, exhaustive ablations, multiple backbones, integration experiments, and efficiency comparisons.

-• Writing Quality: ⭐⭐⭐⭐ Clear structure with well-motivated module designs and effective visualizations.
+• Writing Quality: ⭐⭐⭐⭐ Clear structure, well-articulated motivation for each module, and helpful visualizations.

-• Value: ⭐⭐⭐⭐ Addresses a critical bottleneck in practical OVD deployment with high data efficiency and inference efficiency.
+• Value: ⭐⭐⭐⭐ Solves a major pain point in OVD deployment with high data efficiency and inference speed.